Diocese of San José in California

 The Diocese of San José in California (Diœcesis Sancti Josephi in California) is a diocese of the Catholic Church in Santa Clara County in California in the United States.
-It is a suffragan diocese of the metropolitan Archdiocese of San Francisco.
 The mother church is the Cathedral Basilica of St. Joseph in San Jose.

 Statistics

 The patron saints of the Diocese of San José in California are Saint Joseph and Clare of Assisi.
 The diocese serves 525,000 Catholics, encompassing 54 parishes, missions, and pastoral centers, eight preschools, 26 TK/K-8th grade, 28 elementary schools and one high school, three college or university campus ministries, one of which part of a Catholic university, and several Catholic cemeteries.
 They also partner with two independent Catholic elementary schools, five independent Catholic high schools, Catholic Charities of Santa Clara County, and Villa Siena Retirement Community.